fablabbcn/smartcitizen-docs/docs/Components/Auxiliary Connector.md

     If you are using Sparkfun QWIIC GPS, note that you will need [an adaptor from GROVE to QWIIC](https://www.sparkfun.com/products/15109)

 !!! info "Implement your own"
-    [Contact](mailto:support@smartcitizen.me) on how to implement sensors made by others.
+    Check the guide on [integrating other sensors](/Guides/getting started/Third party sensors/), or [contact us](mailto:support@smartcitizen.me) to know how to implement sensors made by others.

 ## Full list

-This is a list of supported sensors.
-Find also the datasheets for more information regarding accuracies:
+This is a list of supported sensors:

-{{ get_snippet_rel("docs/includes/en/sensors/sensors.md") }}
+{{ get_snippet_rel("docs/includes/supported sensors/index.md") }}